ICTatRTI/running-janusgraph-on-merge-server/README.md

 Reading and writing graph data to and from files
 ------------------------------------------------

-The folder at ./details/graph-io in your installation is bound to /opt/janusgraph/graph-io inside the container hosting Janusgraph.
-This means any file in the ./details/graph-io folder is visible to your Gremlin/Groovy scripts at /opt/janusgraph/graph-io.
+The folder at ./merge in your installation is bound to /opt/janusgraph/merge inside the container hosting Janusgraph.
+This means any file in the ./merge folder is visible to your Gremlin/Groovy scripts at /opt/janusgraph/merge.
 You can use FTP to move files to and from the server hosting Janusgraph.

 In this distribution there are two graph files provided as examples:

--   air-routes-latest.graphml
+-   air-routes-latest.xml

--   ohio-counties-with-adjoins-edges.graphson
+-   ohio-counties-with-adjoins-edges.json